vanhauser-thc/afl-patches/README.md

 ## Introduction

-All patches are for the current version afl2.52b and can be applied in the extracted afl directory (-p0).
+All patches are for the current version afl-2.52b and can be applied in the extracted afl directory (patch -p0 < patch.diff).

 ## Todo